input-output-hk/marlowe-cardano/doc/marlowe/tutorials/using-marlowe.rst

    *Lang...V2> state2
    State {accounts = fromList [("alice", ada), 450)], choices = fromList [(ChoiceId "choice" "alice",0),(ChoiceId "choice" "bob",1)], boundValues = fromList [] , minSlot = 0}

-This shows that we’re now in a contract where the choice is up to Carol, and that there is still the 450 Lovelace in the ``"alice"`` account.
+This shows that we're now in a contract where the choice is up to Carol, and that there is still the 450 Lovelace in the ``"alice"`` account.

 -  Third step: Carol makes a choice.
 If she chooses 0, payment to Bob is made.
 If she chooses 1, Alice is refunded.
-Let’s do that now:
+Let's do that now:

 .. code:: haskell